Transgender model Munroe Berf claims to feel unsafe in women’s presence.

 Women are not required to sacrifice the human rights that we and our fore-mothers fought for over centuries and generations to cater to your fantasies.

 Mr. Bergdorf went on to state, “Unfortunately it’s got to do with a narrative – the trans people are a threat to cisgender women.
 There no statistics to show that this is the case.”

-While transgender does not equal criminal, being biologically male does equal a higher average rate of criminality.
+Au contraire, sir.
+While being transgender does not equal being a criminal, being biologically male does equal a higher average rate of criminality.

 According to a longitudinal peer-reviewed study on post-op transgender persons that is published in a highly-regarded academic journal,